-At Loreto Normanhurst we strive to provide a holistic education that assists our students to be young women who will be passionate about learning, compassionate to others and have a strong sense of social direction.
-We aim to encourage our students to be life-long learners who are curious and critical thinkers with a broad vision for the future.
+Our unique and robust, award-winning, Loreto Normanhurst Student Growth Model (LNSGM) develops students with integrity and courage to create change in the world.
+The LNSGM focuses on the development of students in a holistic sense, utilising the key areas of Faith, Academic, Community and Extra-curricular (FACE Curriculum) to focus on individual student growth.
+A Loreto Normanhurst education assists our students to be young women who are passionate about learning, compassionate to others and have a strong sense of faith and social direction that guides their decision making and underpins their values to achieve their personal best.
+We aim to encourage our students to be lifelong learners who are curious and critical thinkers with a broad vision for the future.

 At the centre of our approach is … growing individuals and communities … where relationships and learning are of equal importance.
 All students work in partnership with teachers and faculties and together provide a student-centred learning model.
-The curriculum meets all the requirements of the Board of Studies and, in addition, includes Integrated Learning.
-This subject has a skills focus with an emphasis on extra-curricular content.
-It is delivered in flexible open learning spaces facilitated by a team of dynamic teachers from different disciplines.
+The curriculum meets all the requirements of the NSW Education Standards Authority (NESA) and, in addition, includes our bespoke subject, Integrated Learning.
+This subject has a skills focus with an emphasis on cross-curricular priorities.
+It is delivered in flexible open learning spaces facilitated by a team of dynamic teachers from different discipline areas.

 All students in the school from 7-12 have an Advisor or Tutor who cares for them each day and gets to know them as a whole person.
-Students are encouraged to see learning as involving all elements of the person: her faith, academic, community and extra-curricular connections which make for some very exciting learning opportunities that will better outfit our students for life in the twenty-first century.
+Students are encouraged to see learning as involving all elements of the person: her faith, academic, community and extra-curricular connections which make for some very exciting learning opportunities that will better equip our students for life.

 The Student Conversation provides an opportunity for Advisors / Tutors to connect with students in their care on a regular basis, building a critical learning relationship which assists the student in developing an understanding and ability to articulate her learning.